-The construction of large-scale infrastructure hinges on the coordination of multiple services, most notably design, planning, and construction.
+The construction of large-scale infrastructure hinges on the coordination of multiple construction services, most notably design, planning, and construction.
 Though every project includes these elements, the way they are coordinated contractually throughout the execution of a project can vary greatly.
 The most commonly used construction project delivery methods can offer drastically different pros and cons - yielding various levels of risk and reward, depending on the project focus and type.

 What is construction project delivery?

 Construction project delivery is defined by the specific method or organization of the contractual agreements between project stakeholders - usually the project owner, designer, and builder.
-Adaptation of these relationships under varying project delivery methods in construction helps stakeholders meet distinct project objectives.
+Adaptation of these relationships under varying project delivery methods in the construction industry helps stakeholders meet distinct project objectives.
 Those objectives may include a focus on restrictions in budget, adherence to project scope, mitigation of risk, timeline or scheduling constraints, and consideration of stakeholder experience and qualifications.

 Project delivery methods in construction of large-scale infrastructure